mesadhan/tdd-react-redux/docs/Guide.md

 `Note: Versions might be different, from me.
 Now we good to go forward`

-- 4. Open terminal or command line and follow below commands,
+- 4.Open terminal or command line and follow below commands,

 ```bash
 # create new react app using command